BAMresearch/bam-masterdata/docs/tutorials/parsing.md

 When you call `run_parser()`, the following steps occur automatically:

 1. **Space and Project Setup**: The function checks if the specified space and project exist.
-If not, it uses your user space or creates a new project.
+If not, it uses your user space and creates a new project.
 2. **Collection Creation**: A collection is created (or retrieved if it exists) to group the objects.
+If not specified, the objects will be directly created under the project.
 3. **Parsing**: Each parser processes its files and populates a `CollectionType`.
 4. **Object Creation**: Objects from the collection are created in openBIS with their metadata.
 5. **File Upload**: The raw files are uploaded as datasets to the collection.